Klamichhane738/CST8916_300-Remote-Data-and-RT-Applications/Assignment1/Assignment1.md

 In REST or GraphQL, the app (client) is required to ask the server every time for stock price updates by sending a request to the server.
 This means if the app wants updates in real time, it has to keep sending requests over every period of time, using more resources and possibly causing delays for each request.
 For example, the app might ask the server for the price of a stock (like AAPL) every 10 seconds, even if the price hasn’t changed which is frustrating.
 WebSockets:

 But in case of **WebSockets**, the app doesn’t require to keep asking for updates.
 Instead, the app subscribes to a stock (like AAPL or NVDA), and the server will automatically send updates whenever the price fluctuates.
-The app doesn’t have to request the data over and over which makes easy access to price updates, making the process faster and more efficient without delays.
+The app doesn’t have to request the data over and over which makes easy access to price updates, making the process faster and more efficient without delays (ChatGPT, 2024).

 **3. Effectiveness:**